Estonian Air: Cessation of operations

 On 8 November 2015, Estonian Air ceased all operations after the European Commission declared the government funding received by the airline illegal which would have forced them to pay back over €85 million.
 Replacement services on key Estonian Air routes have been established on short notice by the government-supported joint venture Nordic Aviation Group (NAG) under leadership of Adria Airways in joint operations with several European regional carriers.

-Destinations

-Estonian Air offered direct flights from Tallinn to Amsterdam, Berlin (summer only), Brussels, Copenhagen, Dublin, Hamburg, Kyiv, London, Manchester, Moscow, Nice (summer only), Oslo, Paris (summer only), St. Petersburg, Stockholm, Trondheim, Vienna and Vilnius.
-Estonian Air also had strong links with Scandinavian Airlines (SAS).
-It operated frequent flights to SAS hubs in Copenhagen, Oslo and Stockholm.
-The airline boasted "Well connected with SAS" status, and the airline's frequent flyer programme was SAS' EuroBonus scheme.
-Other products and services shared with SAS included co-ordinated flight schedules and shared airport lounges.
-Estonian Air had codeshares with SAS on the routes between Tallinn and Stockholm, Trondheim, Copenhagen and Oslo.

-Codeshare agreements

-Estonian Air had codeshare agreements with the following airlines as of April 2015: